erythana/FibonaccIt/README.md

   - Reformats to (Visual Studio) Default-Settings, based on your language

 # Changed Settings
+When running the FibonaccIt Command:

 | Setting | Value |
 | ------ | ------ |
 |  Options-->Text-Editor-->Basic-->Advanced-->"Pretty listing (reformatting) of code" | "Unchecked" |
 |  Options-->Text-Edtior-->All Langauges-->Tabstops--> | "Insert Spaces"  |

+When running the Reformatter Command:

 | Setting | Value |
 | ------ | ------ |